*Let’s see if I can continue to write from the perspective of a six year old’s language level and thought processes……..

 As we were running up the stairs dad added, “And Anna, since you were probably the ring leader in this, you get to think the longest.
 I expect a good explanation when I call you down.”

-Sitting on my bed not thinking about my explanation, but considering life as it is now, Bonnie and Alexander came to mine.My time with them this summer has done one thing for sure; I have a better understanding for two of my siblings.
-Anna for example is very sweet, but she isn’t very smart and lives in her own fantasy world pretty much most of the time.I try to talk to her about the stuff I am learning but she doesn’t understand what I am saying.
+Sitting on my bed not thinking about my explanation, but considering life as it is now, Bonnie and Alexander came to mind.My time with them this summer has done one thing for sure; I have a better understanding for two of my siblings.
+Bonnie for example is very sweet, but she isn’t very smart and lives in her own fantasy world pretty much most of the time.I try to talk to her about the stuff I am learning but she doesn’t understand what I am saying.
 Not that I expect anyone in the house will understand really.
 Well, maybe Alexander.
 He is a sports guy and he loves his animals, but I found out he is pretty smart.
 Almost beat me at chess a few times and that says something for sure.
 I was thinking that maybe someday he would make a good veterinarian.

 Bella?
 She is a completely different story.
 But I will let her speak for herself and you can decide.
 If you figure her out, can you let me in on the secret?